'Unusual' influenza outbreak on decline in B.C., COVID-19 stable despite new variant

-VICTORIA — The influenza outbreak that resulted in the deaths of six young people in British Columbia last month is on the decline, but the provincial health officer says the flu season is far from over.
+VICTORIA — The unusually early influenza outbreak that resulted in the deaths of six children and youth in British Columbia last month is on the decline, but the provincial health officer says another wave of infections is expected within weeks.

-Dr. Bonnie Henry says there have been no reported deaths of young people since last month when the province experienced an unusual spike of flu-rated cases during November and December.
+There have been no reported deaths of young people since the province experienced an early spike of flu cases during November and December, Dr. Bonnie Henry said Friday.

+“We have not seen any additional deaths beyond the six that were initially reported that we linked to influenza early on,” she said at a news conference.
+“That’s important.”

-She says the flu season, which includes influenza A, influenza B and respiratory syncytial virus, usually runs from December to March, but it hit young people early and hard this year, likely due to their lack of immunity after two years of COVID-19 prevention protocols.
+The flu season, which involves influenza A, influenza B and respiratory syncytial virus, usually runs from December to March, but it hit young people early and hard this year, likely due to their lack of immunity after two years of COVID-19 prevention protocols, Henry said.

+Hospitals and emergency rooms were overflowing with patients, especially children and young people, suffering with flu-related illnesses.

+“Influenza in all age groups has declined from the peak where we saw about 27 per cent test positivity in late November down to about five per cent now,” said Henry.
+“This has been a very unusual year, so it is very important to recognize that we can’t necessarily compare this year to previous influenza seasons prior to the pandemic.”

+She said she expected any surge in flu this spring to involve influenza B, which is less severe than influenza A, the strain that caused severe illness across the province last month.

-Henry says there were 661 new cases of COVID-19 reported over the past week, including 24 confirmed cases of the Omicron variant XBB 1.5.
+Henry said there were 661 new cases of COVID-19 reported over the past week, including 24 confirmed cases of the Omicron variant XBB 1.5.

+“There is no evidence that this subvariant is causing more severe illness and there’s very good evidence our vaccines are still providing strong protection from serious illness and death, especially if you’ve had that bivalent booster,” she said.

-However, she says the numbers of people in hospital for COVID-19 and flu-related illnesses are declining, a factor connected to the those who received a COVID-19 booster vaccine and flu shot.
+The high numbers of people in B.C. who have received COVID-19 vaccines and boosters and flu shots have contributed to declining infection numbers for both illnesses, said Henry.

-Henry says she expects any surge in flu this spring will be less severe than last month when hospitals and emergency rooms were overflowing with patients.

 This report by The Canadian Press was first published Jan.
 13, 2023.